 Jam Room Brewing Company

 Promised Land State Park is one of many amazing outdoor adventure hubs in the Pocono Mountains!
-Read our complete guides to Hickory Run State Park and Lehigh Gorge State Park to find more fresh-air things to do, and browse our directory of park maps to plan out your time in the sunshine.
-Check out dining options and find a welcoming place to stay to round out a memorable trip.
+Read our complete guides to Hickory Run State Park, Lehigh Gorge State Park, and Beltzville State Park to find more fresh-air things to do, and browse our directory of park maps to plan out your time in the sunshine.
+Watch the Pocono Television series on State Parks in the Poconos to get an inside look at the parks, and check out dining options and find a welcoming place to stay to round out a memorable trip.
 Like many families and guests, you may find your escape to Promised Land State Park becoming a yearly tradition!

 Top